zkmopro/mopro/docs/docs/adapters/overview.md

 ## Overview

 Mopro's modular architecture allows you to combine different adapters in your project, such as mixing Halo2 and Circom circuits in the same project.
 The adapters are designed to be easy to use and to provide a consistent interface across different platforms.

 ## Enabling Adapters

-To activate a specific adapter, you must enable it in your library's `Cargo.toml` file using the `mopro-ffi` feature mechanism.
+To activate a specific adapter, you must enable it in your Rust project's `Cargo.toml` file using the `mopro-ffi` feature mechanism.
 Each adapter has its own feature name, along with a list of dependencies that need to be included in your project.

-For example, to enable the Circom adapter, ensure that the `mopro-ffi/circom` feature is enabled in your `Cargo.toml`
+For example, to enable the Circom adapter, ensure that the `mopro-ffi/circom` feature is enabled in your `Cargo.toml` file:
-file:

 ```toml
 [features]